PDF to TIFF - Convert PDF online

 3. Click "Convert Now!" button to start batch conversion.
 The output files will be listed in the "Conversion Results" section.
 Click icon to show file QR code or save file to online storage services such as Google Drive or Dropbox.

-Compare PDF with TIFF:
+PDF vs TIFF:

 |Full name||Portable Document Format||Tagged Image File Format|